 Any links to Amazon are affiliate links.

 On Becoming Babywise II lists five principles to keep in mind when you are giving instruction to your child (pages 89-90).
 These principles apply with your baby and on up through your toddler and child years.
-Here are my thoughts on the principles.
+Here are the five different principles and my thoughts on them.

 EXPECT A RESPONSE

 When you tell your child to do something, expect him to do it.
 When you ask your child a question, expect a response.
 Children rise to the expectations placed on them.
 You want to be sure your expectations are age appropriate.
 That means you neither expect too little nor too much.
-See this blog label for more on this idea of responding: yes mom
+Read How to Get Your Child to Obey with a Simple “Yes Mom” for more on this.

 MEAN WHAT YOU SAY